JohnL3/pagination/README.md

 You would then import the paginate function from this location into your app.py file along with your other imports.
 you would then use the function in a route that you wanted the data sent to frontend paginated ... as shown below ... passing in the revelant parameters.
-The paginate function takes 5 parameters
+The paginate function takes 7 parameters
 - mongo connection
 - collection_name: name of the database collection
 - Items_per_page: (default is set to 3)
 - pages_before_after: (default is set to 1)
+- my_filter: a dictionary with the filter you want to use ... gets passed into database query
 - sort_direction: tells funtcion to sort database results by DESCENDING or ASCENDING
+- dont_filter: set to True if your not filtering

 The function returns
 ```python